-Most parents may not realize that when it comes to saving for college, you have multiple college saving options available to you and your family.
+Most parents may not realize that you have multiple college saving options available to you and your family when it comes to saving for college.
 But whether you are the parents of multiples (twins, trips, quads, etc.) or have multiple kids, how do you determine what the best college savings plan option is best for you?

 What College Saving Plan Options are Available

 First, let us begin with identifying what the five college saving plan options are:

 - Prepaid 529

 - A state Prepaid 529 plan allows you to lock in a tuition rate at in-state public universities.
 You buy units or credits at participating universities for future tuition and mandatory fees.
 Each specific state operates its own program and invests these funds to exceed the pace of rising tuition and cover future tuition costs.

 - It is a lot like a Roth IRA but designed for education expenses at any level, including K-12.
 Contributions are made on an after-tax basis and grow tax-deferred, and are tax-free when used for qualifying educational expenses.
 Plans are set up at the state level, but you don’t have to be a resident of a state to enroll in its plan.
 However, most plans offer state residents a state income tax credit.